barryclark/jekyll-now/_posts/2017-5-2-Project-Management-for-Civic-Tech.md

 title: The Seven Easy Steps of Project Management for Civic Tech
 ---

 One of the _best_ parts of a civic tech project is seeing a community of people come together to successfully solve a problem.
-On the other hand, one of the _worst_ parts of a civic tech project is wrangling that community of people in order to successfully a problem.
+On the other hand, one of the _worst_ parts of a civic tech project is wrangling that community of people in order to successfully solve a problem.

 I’m sure that many people in the civic tech community can relate to this.
 An amazing idea for a project comes together, but _actually_ completing the project a is a bit more of a challenge.
 It’s basically a rite of passage for anyone starting out in the civic tech world.
 One of the best ways to solve this problem is through strong project management.